Published on June 16th, 2017 | by Ruben5

 The archetype of bodega architecture described by Boutelou is called the cathedral-style bodega, which is very large, has a double sloping roof and several longitudinal aisles divided by arches and thin pillars which support the high ceiling.

-Two of the best examples of this style are found in La Arboledilla (in the main picture above, built in 1876, now owned by Bodegas Barbadillo) and La Mezquita (Bodegas Domecq, built 1971-1974).
+Two of the best examples of this style are found in La Arboledilla (lead picture and 3D visit below, built for Bodegas Manjón in 1876, now owned by Bodegas Barbadillo) and La Mezquita (Bodegas Domecq, built 1971-1974).

 The cathedral-type bodega appears at the beginning of the nineteenth century at a time when wine production and exports were undergoing a remarkable expansion.
 Characteristics like the maturation under flor and the solera system became widespread (around 1750-1780) and soon after there was the Golden Age of sherry (1820-1880) which led to the foundation of numerous new bodegas.